shivannis/xandr-docs-public/xandr-docs/articles/monetize/cpc-and-cpa-payment-types.md

 | $0.50 CPC | 0.001 | $0.5 |
 | $ 8.50 CPA | 0.0001 | $0.85 |

 The bids above would be sent to the Impression Bus for decisioning.
-For CPC/A Payment types, Xandr is taking the risk of calculating correctly.
+For CPC/A Payment types, Microsoft Advertising is taking the risk of calculating correctly.
 The bidder pays only on a click or conversion.
 This is different from using our optimization system which uses a networks goal to create a CPM bid; the network is paying for each impression.

 ### Targeting inventory when using CPA/C payment

 Currently, only Network inventory is available on a CPA/C basis, so if you choose to buy inventory in this manner, please ensure that you are targeting Network inventory, not just exchange inventory.
-Please reach out to your Xandr Implementation Consultant for insight into what inventory is available on a CPC/A basis.
+Please reach out to your Microsoft Advertising Implementation Consultant for insight into what inventory is available on a CPC/A basis.

 ## Reporting on payment types